Cape Town

 Days 6 - 8

 Located along the well-known Route 62 in South Africa’s beautiful Klein Karoo, the charming town of Oudtshoorn is known as the ostrich capital of the world.
 It is surrounded by numerous ostrich farms and the golden arid landscape of the Karoo.
+Many of the ostrich farms welcome the visitor who wants to see and admire the birds.
+The beautiful old houses, known as 'ostrich palaces', were built during the feather boom of the late 19th century and often have a Victorian interior.
 Visitors can enjoy the locally produced wine and port; sample ostrich meat and biltong; learn about the ostrich feather boom at the C.P.
 Nel Museum; and visit the world-renowned Cango Caves, the largest cave system in Africa featuring ancient rock formations and sparkiling stalactites and stalagmites.
 Other popular activities include: mountain biking, paragliding, horse riding, and taking a day trip to the quaint town of Prince Albert over the scenic Swartberg Pass.

 More Information